 3 to 3 1/2 pounds beef pot roast

 1 envelope ranch dressing mix

-POUR water over top and around sides.
+1 envelope Italian salad dressing mix 1 envelope brown gravy mix 1 cup waterPLACE meat in single layer in baking dish; whisk together dry mixes and sprinkle over and around beef.POUR water over top and around sides.
 Cover and bake at 300 degrees for 3 hours or until beef is tender.
 Serve roast with the gravy that forms.

-Herb Roasted Pork Tenderloin with Cranberry Chutney
+Herb Roasted Pork Tenderloin with Cranberry ChutneyMakes 4 servings.

 Recipe may be doubled